rabbitmq/rabbitmq-website/site/classic-queues.md

 version 1 will be removed and the migration to version 2 will be performed automatically on node startup after the upgrade.

-The version can be changed using the `queue-version` policy.
+The version can be changed using the `queue-version` policy key.
 When setting a new version via policy the queue will immediately convert its data on disk.
 It is possible to upgrade to version 2 or downgrade to version 1.
 Note that for large queues the conversion